Skip to content

 Line Chart

-Line charts excel at portraying changes and trends over a continuous period of time.
+Line charts excel at portraying trends and changes over a continuous period.

 An example of an embedded line chart